dhananjaykr306/MULTI_AGENT/Readme.md

 - Provides a buy/sell recommendation based on moving averages crossover.

 ### Playground
-The PHI Playground serves as an interactive environment to visualize and query stock data.
+The PHI Playground serves as an interactive environment to interactive and query stock data.

 ## Example
 1. Input stock name: `TCS.NS`